Reports have suggested the 36-year-old could replace Gerardo Martino at Camp Nou, but the Portuguese has distanced himself from speculation

-Zenit Saint Petersburg coach Andre Villas-Boas has described rumors linking him with a switch to Barcelona as "completely groundless".
+Zenit Saint Petersburg coach Andre Villas-Boas has described rumours linking him with a switch to Barcelona as "completely groundless".

-Villas-Boas has made a strong start to life with Zenit, which is a point ahead of Lokomotiv Moscow for the Russian Premier League lead with four games remaining.
+Villas-Boas has made a strong start to life with Zenit, who lead the Russian top flight by a point from Lokomotiv Moscow with four games remaining.

 Zenit's performances under Villas-Boas have led to speculation that he could leave the Saint Petersburg club.